fokkog/tableofprizes/README.md

 Once ready, this application intends to support a **virtual table of prizes**.

 Festive events like bridge (the card game) drives traditionally present a physical table of prizes.
 These days all bridge has moved to the Internet and so should the rewards, however after a quick scan I could not find an existing website for this.
 Hence I registered [www.prijzentafel.nl](https://www.prijzentafel.nl/) and [www.tableofprizes.com](https://www.tableofprizes.com/) and initiated this project.
+Note: at the moment these domains are unresponsive as I found the Azure running costs too steep, see also below.

 Of course the real goal is to learn stuff, mainly: